-My immediate goal is to earn an Associate Degree in General Studies at Montgomery College in Silver Spring, MD. and plan to graduate in May 2020.
-So far I have raised $52,500 and still need another $3,000 to cover all my education costs, including two extra courses to prepare me to transfer to a four-year college in the fall of 2020.
+My immediate goal to earn an Associate Degree in General Studies at Montgomery College (MC) in Silver Spring, MD is coming to reality.
+My graduation commencement is May 22, 2020.
+I successfully raised a total of $52,500 to pay for my education and transportation expenses, and that thankfully to all my friends and donors.
 Kindly note that I have been contributing 50% of my work study earnings for a total of $19,567.

 I have started applying to several 4-year liberal arts colleges in the U.S. to earn my Bachelor’s Degree.
 Since I have not yet been admitted, I am not yet seeking donations for my bachelor’s program.
 I will not fail to inform you as soon as a decision is reached.
 In the meantime, I have reactivated my donation page and am counting on your continued support to complete my Associate’s Degree studies.